samthepacman/samthepacman/README.md

 ***About Myself***

 - 🏫 I'm a highschool student
-- 🐧 I'm a Nix OS user ( Checking out Slackware - might switch )
+- 🐧 I'm a Nix OS user  ( also SilverBlue )
 - 🖥️ amateur coder
 - 💻 Living life declaratively